anakinsolo/backend-webapp-php/README.md

 - php:8.1-fpm
 - nginx

+Or this project can be run with php server
+- PHP 8.1

 ## Before installing
 - (For Docker) Make sure you have docker engine and docker compose v2 installed on your local
 - Have composer installed on your local